Skip to main content

 2Host

-In rare cases, like with Wireless Hook, the UART mode allows the system to bridge and pipe the data from the UART interface (Bluetooth in this case) to the Downlink port.
+The user has the option to switch to Host or UART Gateway modes at anytime.
+However, once switched to these modes, the user must only switch between these modes and never switch to any other modes.
+Host mode is an options for Daisylink.
+UART Gateway is used in rare cases, like with Wireless Hook, where the UART gateway mode allows the system to bridge and pipe the data from the UART interface (Bluetooth in this case) to the Downlink connector.